World Oral Health Day: Healthy mouth, healthy body

 Tooth-friendly foods and drinks are also those that are recommended for overall general health.
 Frequent consumption of high sugar containing foods and drinks can contribute to tooth decay.

-Also sweet foods that stick to teeth for long time such as dried fruit products, chocolates, or those sweet foods that are kept in the mouth for a long time such as lollipops, are particularly harmful for teeth.
+Sweet foods that stick to teeth for long time such as dried fruit products, chocolates, or those sweet foods that are kept in the mouth for a long time such as lollipops, are also particularly harmful for teeth.

 You can do the following to help maintain healthy teeth: